 Historically, it seemed simple to draw a line – when you enter the office, you don't talk about politics.
 However, employees and employers are increasingly and openly participating in social justice movements and sharing their opinions on social media.
-Combined with a virtual working environment, the lines between personal and professional life have blurred.
+Combined with a virtual working environment, personal and professional life lines have blurred.
 What was once taboo is now accepted as a new normal, like seeing our coworker's children during a meeting or our partners walking through the background.
-As an organization, we need to make a conscious decision about whether conversations around politics are also becoming normalized.
+As an organization, we must make a conscious decision about whether conversations around politics are also becoming normalized.
 We need to focus on learning how to deal with politics at work.

 The do's and don't's of talking politics at work

-Secondly, and this is especially true for folks in a remote working environment, you cannot truly ban political conversations at work because the line between work life and personal life no longer exists.
-In other words, you cannot control how policies and politics will impact the lives of your employees and, by extension, their working lives.
+This is especially true for folks in a remote working environment.
+Simply put, you cannot control how policies and politics will impact the lives of your employees and, by extension, their working lives.
 Nor would you want to.
-Consider the additional dynamics at play if the organization is actively engaging in politically charged activities, such as lobbying or making donations to specific causes or candidates.
+Consider the additional dynamics at play if the organization actively engages in politically charged activities, such as lobbying or donating to specific causes or candidates.
 Federal and state laws protect certain types of speech in the workplace, including discussions around unionization and workplace conditions.
-As mentioned above, politics transcend election talk, so an outright ban may actually put the organization at risk.
+As mentioned above, politics transcend election talk, so an outright ban may put the organization at risk.

 What about collecting feedback?

 Aside from creating an environment where your employees can process a political outcome, you may be wondering what else you can do to let employees know you support them and their mental health during times of potential increased stress.
 We are often asked questions such as, "Should we ask questions around political beliefs and outcomes in our next Engagement or pulse survey?"